Last Updated on

-He counter-argues 3 reasons on why character is underestimated in science and shows how to cultivate the 6 virtues, the 24 strengths, and how to find your top five to focus and work on.
+He explains why character is underestimated in science and presents ways to cultivate the 6 virtues and 24 strengths.
+With these, he suggests that people find their top five strengths to focus on and improve.

 In The Mansion of Life

-Lawyers were used as an example, highlighting a highly stressful job and unhappy work environment.
-The 3 principles that foster the outcome are pessimism, lower choices in high-stress circumstances, and a win-lose game in their field of work.
-Nevertheless, Seligman also presents a way out of this.
+Lawyers were used as an example of a highly stressful job and an unhappy work environment.
+The three principles that foster the outcome are pessimism, lower choices in high-stress circumstances, and a win-lose game in their field of work.

-Towards the end, Seligman looks at love based on research conducted across 17 nations and found that married people are happier.
-He proposes that the 3 levels of love explain why this is so.
-Marriage combines ‘the love of people who give us comfort, love from people who depend on us, and romantic love.’
+Towards the end, Seligman studies love, citing research conducted across 17 nations finding that married people are happier.
+He proposes that the three levels of love explain why this is so.

-A Parent’s marriage also influences the way children look at relationships and their partners.
-Using our signature strengths every day can enhance marriage quality.
+A parent’s marriage also influences the way children look at relationships and their partners.
+Using one’s signature strengths every day can enhance marriage quality.

-Seligman suggests 8 techniques for building positive emotions.
+As the book concludes, Seligman suggests eight techniques for building positive emotions.
 Each emotion leads to exploration and cultivates mastery, which reveals the strength and virtue in you.